johansantana/johansantana/README.md

 # Hi there, I'm Johan 👋

-- 🔭 I’m currently focused on working on personal projects, and learn new things
+- 🔭 Focused on Growing as a Developer.
-- 🌱 I’m currently learning about Django, Node and React
+- 🌱 Currently learning about Node, React and C.